NASA-Openscapes/2021-Cloud-Hackathon/tutorials/00_Setup.md

 While the Hub loads, we'll:

--   discuss cloud environments
+-   Discuss cloud environments
--   see how my Desktop is setup
+-   See how my Desktop is setup
 -   Fork the Hackathon repository at github.com
--   discuss python and conda environments
+-   Discuss python and conda environments

-Then, when the Hub is loaded, we'll get oriented and clone the forked repository into our cloud environment.
+Then, when the Hub is loaded, we'll get oriented in the Hub and clone the forked repository into our cloud environment.

 ## Discussion: Cloud environment